hyprland-community/hyprtheme/README.md

 ```
 > note all paths will be relative to your toml file path

+### sections
+kill -> includes `exclude_bar` and `exclude_wallpaper` these take an array or strings which specify which programs to skip killing when applying this theme

 a variable named `$THEME_DIR` will be passed to config files that can be used to link to other files inside theme folder

 ## Commands: